Updated: Dec. 9, 2024

 User testing can deepen your understanding of how users search the web to land on your site.
 That data can inform your SEO tactics and strategies.

-You can test by, for example, asking users to search for certain products or topics using Google.
+For example, you can test by asking users to search for certain products or topics using Google.
 Use their search terms to identify keywords that hadn’t occurred to you.
 This testing process can also lead to a better understanding of how and why they click through to certain websites that show on search engine results pages.

 Test to the Fullest